-WeChat is an effective tool for brands to share information and latest news with their followers.
+WeChat is an effective tool for brands to share information and the latest news with their followers.
 A marketing trend on WeChat is to present new products and promotions and create exclusive contests and games to engage followers.

-During the last months, many fashion and luxury brands have opened Wechat accounts, as reported by Fashionbi’s marketing research.
-The reason of its growing importance is that Wechat enables brands to develop one-to-one communication with their followers.
+During the last months, many fashions and luxury brands have opened Wechat accounts, as reported by Fashionbi’s marketing research.
+The reason for its growing importance is that Wechat enables brands to develop one-to-one communication with their followers.

-Due its efficacy, an increasing number of global brands are integrating WeChat into their marketing strategies.
+Due to its efficacy, an increasing number of global brands are integrating WeChat into their marketing strategies.
 With this APP, brands are looking to interact with potential consumers through creative ways in order to capture their attention and engage them.

 Montblanc and “Moon phase” campaign:

-The Swiss watch brand has launched a campaign which is based in the importance of moon phases for Chinese population.
+The Swiss watch brand has launched a campaign that is based on the importance of moon phases for the Chinese population.

 Montblanc offers to its followers the chance to participate in a promotion of its Meisterstück Heritage Perpetual Calendar and Bohème Perpetual Calendar Jewelry watches, which includes (on the watch) a dial featuring the specific moon phase, it tracks the status and of the moon, very apt for the Chinese lunar calendar.

 Wang Xiaoya, a Chinese astrology author was the person in charge to develop the results.

 Yves Saint Laurent:

-The French fashion brand created the campaign “Kissing Habits Survey” on WeChat along with its lipsticks collection.
+The French fashion brand created the campaign “Kissing Habits Survey” on WeChat along with its lipstick collection.
 Members were asked an eight-question survey about kisses, they had to choose their gender and star sign.
 Once finishing, users received the results and lipstick recommendations.